Is it true that Monaco has absolutely no income tax?

 Monaco, the glittering gem of the French Riviera, offers more than just a luxurious lifestyle and stunning views: it is a haven for individuals seeking favorable tax conditions.

-Although the Principality has long since ceased to be a tax haven, and among others, it has a tax on corporate profits, Monaco is a favorite destination for the wealthy because, yes, it has no income tax at all.
+Although the Principality has long since ceased to be a tax haven, and among others, there is a Monaco corporate tax, this is one of favorite destinations for the wealthy because, yes, it has no income tax at all.

 However, contrary to popular belief, avoiding taxes in Monaco isn’t as simple as becoming a resident.
 The new resident, due to the origin and characteristics of his sources of income, may end up paying taxes.